 Samsung, which is the mobile phone sponsor of the Rio Games, has been selling its handsets to the hordes of people that have come to grace the event in Brazil, and it seems like Apple wants a share of the fun too.

-The Cupertino giant has parked about 10 kilometres away from the main Olympic park, negligible distance for the athletes and their voracious fans alike.
-Their offering to the atmosphere is special-edition Apple watch bands, which come in 14 different national team colours.
+The Cupertino giant has parked about 10 kilometers away from the main Olympic park, negligible distance for the athletes and their voracious fans alike.
+Their offering to the atmosphere is special-edition Apple watch bands, which come in 14 different national team colors.

 “While they don’t appear to be breaking any rules, they appear to be getting really close to the edge of ambush or guerrilla marketing,” said Jeff Benz, who hails from International dispute-resolution firm JAMS, and once served as general counsel at the US Olympic Committee.

-Many of us who can’t be at the Games though, will be contributing our narratives from far beyond Brazil, something that the organisers of the current games foresaw back in 2012, when they drafted a strategic communications plan clearly outlining the relinquish of storytelling power not only to journalists but to the general public on their mobile phones as well.
+Many of us who can’t be at the Games though, will be contributing our narratives from far beyond Brazil, something that the organizers of the current games foresaw back in 2012 when they drafted a strategic communications plan clearly outlining the relinquish of storytelling power not only to journalists but to the general public on their mobile phones as well.

 “Citizens who publish content on the web are the ones who will ultimately define the success of the Games.” – International Olympic Committee (IOC).